Organizational

 The Corporation shall have three standing committees.

+Audit Committee.
 An Auditing Committee of at least three (3) members will be elected at the annual meeting to audit the financial records of the prior fiscal year and render a report to the members at the next regular or special meeting.

+Nominating Committee.
 There shall be a standing Nominating Committee consisting of three members.
 The purpose of this committee shall be to recommend candidates for offices, at-large directorships, and committee chairmanships.
 Its chairman will report the findings of the committee at the annual meeting at which an election is to be held.

+Membership Committee.
 There shall be a standing Membership Committee consisting of not less than three members.
 The purpose of the committee is to recruit new members, to maintain current members and to adopt rules to determine eligibility for membership.

 Members of the standing committees shall be appointed to serve two (2) year terms.
-The President shall appoint a Chairman and Vice-Chairman for each committee.

 Article V – Officers